 States that were previously committed to the anti-kratom sentiment are now willing to have discussions.
 We have even seen states that previously outlawed it turn around and make kratom legal again.
-Pro-kratom lobbyists are currently active in around 20 states.
+Pro-kratom lobbyists are currently active across the United States.

 If you weren’t already aware, the KCPA is an article of legislation that aims to regulate the preparation, distribution, and sale of kratom products at the state level.
 The merits of it form the foundation for campaigns by both the American Kratom Association (AKA) and independent advocacy groups.
 The Act calls for the following, among smaller details:

 The legislation may vary slightly by adopting state, but the main verbiage is the same.
 The overall purpose of the bill is to encourage an industry standard baseline product quality and to protect the kratom end-user from bad products and dishonest vendors or those who otherwise pose a threat to unsuspecting consumers.
 The efforts are designed to keep kratom legal.

 See the above map for more information on the American Kratom Association’s efforts to influence the passing of the KCPA in more states.
 As of last year, there were still calls for funding in Louisiana, West Virginia, South Carolina, Mississippi, Virginia, Pennsylvania, and New York.
 KCPA lobbyists have begun reach out with Rhode Island, Arkansas, Mississippi, and Texas.